 Whether you are planning a larger scale engagement party at a restaurant or a small gathering of family and friends be sure to have some sort of celebration to toast to your new engagement.
 This is a great step to take before you jump into wedding planning.
 Once you start planning you’ll likely be consumed with wedding details, so this is a great time to just enjoy this next stage in life before planning for the next one.

 Now that you’ve told all your family and friends, taken care of getting ring insurance and celebrated a bit, it’s time to start planning!
-The first three points of discussion you and your fiance need to determine are when you’d like to get married, your guest list and your budget.
+These next tips for engaged couples include the first three points of discussion you and your fiance need to determine, which are, when you’d like to get married, your guest list and your budget.
 These three factors will heavily determine many of the subsequent decisions you will have to make.
 Once you have a general idea of when you want to get married, how many people you and how much you want to spend on your wedding you have done most of the hard work already!
 From here it’s a good idea to determine where you want the actual ceremony to be – at a house of worship like a church or temple or on-site at the reception hall?
 As you begin to search for wedding venues knowing these factors will help you decide on the best place to hold your reception.

-Armed with this information, you are sure to make the right decision based on your budget, guest list size and time of year preference.
+Armed with these bits of wedding advice for couples, you are sure to make the right decision based on your budget, guest list size and time of year preference.
 Booking your wedding reception venue and ceremony officiant and/or venue should be at the top of your list.
 There are many options when it comes to flowers, entertainment, photo, and video but you can’t even start to look at those unless you have a wedding date and location.